tonytcb/simple-vwap-calculation-engine/README.md

 With docker you can start the application running `make docker-run` or use `make run`.

 To run all tests you can run `make docker-tests` or `make tests`.

+## Todo

+- Avoiding perform math counts with float64.
+Instead, would be better to use integer numbers and avoid floating point issues.
+- Improving the VWAP algorithm to avoid go over the full slice every time to execute the calculation.